American Committee of Medical Entomology (ACME)

 Yale University School of Medicine

 One recipient will receive $2,000 to be used towards attending the ASTMH Annual Meeting and/or research supplies.
-The awardee must present their research at ASTMH and acknowledge the ACME Future Leaders Fellowship in their presentation and when publishing research supported by the fellowship.
+The awardee must present their research at ASTMH and acknowledge the award in their presentation and when publishing research supported by the fellowship.
 Women are encouraged to apply.

 Award Recipients